Welcome to my site.

 Time moves on and new pastimes are created.
 But I still love to read books.

-My latest book is entitled, ' Bid for Freedom.'
+My latest novel is entitled, ' Bid for Freedom.'

 Its the story of a young man who travels to Moscow in search of a beautiful wife.
 He has seen pictures of the Russian girls in a magazine and decides that he will go there to find the love of his life.
 Unfortunately he gets in a fight with a Russian man in a bar and is arrested.
 His cousin, Hislop, the overweight private detective is persuaded by the family to travel to Moscow to see if he can help free his young cousin.
 Kenny is sentenced to a year in prison but he escapes when the prison bus he is in crashes.
 He involves Hislop in his bid for freedom and they both go on the run, but are soon caught.
 They are jailed for five years and are determined to escape the harsh conditions.